bonkzwonil/tastyworks-confirmations/README.md

 ## Download a confirmation pdf
 `echo NAME |./tt-tc-fetch`
-you can pipe a list of names into it
+can also pipe a list of names into it

 ## Download all confirmations at once
 `./tt-tc-list.sh ACCOUNT | ./tt-tc-fetch`